ghc-proposals/ghc-proposals/proposals/0000-cleanup-lexical-structure.md

 hexadecimal →   hexit{hexit}
 ```

-Additionally, the `graphic` token is extended with new `uniIdchar`:
+Additionally, the `graphic` token (which is used in rules for character and string literals) is extended with the new `uniIdchar`:

 ```
 graphic	→	small | large | symbol | digit | uniIdchar | special | " | '